TDHster/telegram-adv-sender/readme.md

 ## Requirements

 - Python 3.8 or newer

+### Python libraries:
 - Telethon
 - Pandas
 - OpenPyXL
 - dotenv
 - schedule

+All will be installed via pip requirements.txt
 ---

 ## Installation